Kaydev-afk/aas/README.md

 5. Create a new Pull Request

 ## License
-This project is licensed under the GPU License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details.